Overview

 - The patient is over 38 years of age

-Risks and Success Rates
+Risks and Follow-up

 - Failure to achieve pregnancy — reversal does not guarantee fertility